massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/action-gallery.md

 ---
-title: Action Gallery
+title: DEPRECATED - Action Gallery
 ---
 Description: A teaser for a gallery of images with a link to view the full gallery.
-## State: Alpha
+## State: DEPRECATED
 ### Notes
-- This style has the potential to be generalized to display a gallery teaser elsewhere in the site.
+- This style is deprecated as it should be generalized to display a gallery teaser anywhere in the site.
 - The component should be updated to allow a title to be added to the images in the gallery.
 ### Contains
 - [@atoms/11-text/link](?p=atoms-link)